 Being able to safely affirm one’s gender identity and sexual orientation is crucial to mental and physical well-being.
-Yet many LGBTQIA+ people face enormous challenges in owning their true identities.
-This is all the more so if they are also People of Color.
-Dr. Kia Darling-Hammond talks about the importance of and challenges associated with having a true sense of belonging.
+Yet many LGBTQIA+ people face enormous challenges when it comes to acknowledging their true identities.
+For People of Color, those difficulties are often magnified.
+In this interview, Dr. Kia Darling-Hammond outlines the challenges, and explains how critical it is to have a sense of belonging.

-On March 11, 2021, The Trevor Project — a not-for-profit organization that provides crisis intervention and suicide prevention services to LGBTQIA+ youth — published its estimates of how often LGBTQIA+ young people in the United States attempt suicide.
+On May 4, 2022, The Trevor Project — a not-for-profit organization that provides crisis intervention and suicide prevention services to LGBTQ youth — released its survey on the mental health of LGBTQ individuals ages 13 to 24 in the United States.

-Being able to inhabit one’s identity and express one’s orientation safely is crucial to having a good quality of life.
-Medical News Today spoke with Dr. Kia Darling-Hammond to find out more about the challenges that LGBTQIA+ people face in living safely and with dignity and why they are at such high risk of mental health issues compared with other groups.
+Being able to inhabit one’s gender identity and express one’s orientation safely has a profound impact on a person’s quality of life.
+Medical News Today spoke with Kia Darling-Hammond, Ph.D., to find out more about challenges that LGBTQIA+ people face in this area—and why they are at a greater risk for developing mental health issues.

-Dr. Darling-Hammond is the director of education programs and research at The National Black Justice Coalition (NBJC).
-She has developed a Bridge to Thriving Framework to help activists, educators, and young people understand and promote universal thriving.
+At the time of this interview, Dr. Darling-Hammond was the director of education programs and research at The National Black Justice Coalition.
+She developed The Bridge to Thriving Framework to help activists, educators, and young people understand and promote the idea of universal thriving.

 MNT: What are some of the unique challenges that queer, trans, and nonbinary People of Color in particular face, mental health-wise?